 Phase III: Demolition and Prep

 Once the planning is complete, it’s time for demolition.
 The old roof material will be removed, and any damaged decking or structural elements will be repaired or replaced.
-This phase can be messy and disruptive, so be sure to communicate with your tenants or employees about expectations ahead of time.
+This phase can be messy and disruptive, so be sure to communicate expectations to your tenants or employees ahead of time.

-Your commercial roofing contractor will need to place large dumpsters in the parking lot or somewhere on the building grounds.
-A large crane will be brought in to aid in the removal of the old roof material and lift the equipment and new materials needed in the installation phase.
+Your commercial roofing contractor will need to place large dumpsters in the parking lot or elsewhere on the property.
+A large crane will be brought in to aid in removing the old roof material and to lift the equipment and new materials needed during the installation phase.

-Due to the hazards of the heavy equipment and moving of materials, the area surrounding the equipment on the ground will be roped off, and hard hats will be required for anyone inside the work perimeter.
+Due to the hazards posed by the heavy equipment and the movement of materials, the area surrounding the equipment on the ground will be roped off, and hard hats will be required for anyone within the work perimeter.
 New roofing materials are also delivered and staged on the ground until the demolition phase is complete.

-It’s important to have an alternative parking plan in place for tenants, occupants, employees, and customers before the beginning of demolition.
+It’s important to have an alternative parking plan in place for tenants, occupants, employees, and customers before demolition begins.

-Once started, this phase can take anywhere from a day to a week or more, depending on the size and construction of the building.
+Once started, this phase can take anywhere from a day to a week or more, depending on the building’s size and construction.

 Phase IV: Installation

 The next phase is installation, when the new roof system is put in place.
 This includes installing the new membrane, flashings, and drainage systems.
-Once everything is in place, the contractor will finish up by putting on the new gravel or stone ballast if required.
+Once everything is in place, the contractor will finish by applying the new gravel or stone ballast, if required.

-This stage usually takes a few days or more to complete, but installation timelines differ based on the type of product.
+This stage usually takes a few days or more to complete, but installation timelines vary by product type.
 Rainy weather can delay the project during installation, so crews try to plan for good weather windows to schedule installation.

 Phase V: Post-Installation Inspection and Clean-up